Artists of tomorrow, on stage today

 At Emerson Stage, students in the Department of Performing Arts apply skills learned in the classroom to real-life production challenges.
 Our student actors, designers, stage managers, technicians and educators work side-by-side with faculty, professional staff, and visiting artists to perfect their skills, build their resumes, and deepen their understanding of their craft and the role theater plays in enriching our culture and community.

 If you are a supporter and advocate for the arts, we invite you to join us as we showcase the artists of tomorrow, on stage today.
 Tickets start at $8 for members of the Emerson Community and $10 for members of our community at large, with discounts for multi-play passes and groups.
-Tickets for 2015-16 will go on sale in late August.
+Tickets for 2015-16 are now on sale.